yusuphjoluwasen/TaskApp/README.md

 ### Project Structure
 - 📂 **App**: Contains high-level app setup files: it act as entry point and where dependencies are being composed
-- 📂 **Components**: Stores reusable UI components
+- 📂 **Components**: stores reusable UI components
-- 📂 **CoreModule**: Contains business logic, models, and core functionalities
+- 📂 **CoreModule**: contain business logic, models, and core functionalities
-- 📂 **Infrastructure**: Contains low-level external system-related components such as networking and storagemanager
+- 📂 **Infrastructure**: contain low-level external system-related components such as networking and storagemanager

 ## Running the Project